 THIS DOCUMENT IS FOR ARCHIVE PURPOSES ONLY AND MAY NOT REFLECT CURRENT POLICY.
-Tffootivo until 2022 OF 10

 1004 Developmental Disability Status

 1004 Developmental Disability Status

 Customers may be determined to be eligible for services by the Department of Economic Security, Division of Developmental Disabilities (DES/DDD).
 Eligible customers include those who have been diagnosed with an intellectual cognitive disorder, cerebral palsy, seizure disorder, autism, or down syndrome, and who have significant impairment of their functional abilities.